• ECTS CREDITS

 ECTS credits are allocated to entire qualifications or study programmes as well as to their educational components (such as modules, course units, dissertation work, work placements and laboratory work).
 The number of credits ascribed to each component is based on its weight in terms of the workload students need in order to achieve the learning outcomes.

-Credits are awarded to individual students (full-time or part-time) after completion of the learning activities required by a programme of study or by a single educational component and the successful assessment of the achieved learning outcomes.
+ECTS Credits are awarded to individual students (full-time or part-time) after completion of the learning activities required by a program of study or by a single educational component and the successful assessment of the achieved learning outcomes.
 Credits may be accumulated with a view to obtaining qualifications, as decided by the degree-awarding institution.

 If students have achieved learning outcomes in other learning contexts or timeframes (formal, non-formal or informal), the associated credits may be awarded after successful assessment, validation or recognition of these learning outcomes.
 Credits awarded in one programme may be transferred into another programme, offered by the same or another institution.